Skip to Content

 Conclusion

 TIP: There are dozens of books dedicated to nature, geology, minerals, rocks, and gemstones.
-But it is not so easy to find the good one.
+But it is not so easy to find a good one.
 Check out the best books about rock and mineral identification in the article below:

 5 Best Books for Identifying Rocks & Minerals You Must Read